 The second inefficiency lies in a mismatch with the network fabric.
-Training and generation stages impose hybrid, high-intensity traffic patterns.
-Training clusters require efficient collective communications (e.g., all-reduce for Data Parallelism (DP), all-to-all for Expert Parallelism (EP) and all-gather/reduce-scatter for Tensor Parallelism (TP)), demanding high bisection bandwidth and alternating within each training iteration.
-Generation clusters, on the other hand, exhibit bipartite communication patterns, such as KV cache transfers from Prefill-Decode (PD) Disaggregation~\cite{zhong2024distserve}, M2N traffic from {Attention-FFN Disaggregation (AFD)}~\cite{zhu2025megascale, wang2025step} and all-to-all for EP.
-Disaggregated RL further introduces periodic weight synchronization between training and generation clusters, which is low-frequency yet highly bursty and demands extremely high peak bandwidth.
-Provisioning a fixed electrical fabric for these peaks is cost-prohibitive and leads to poor average utilization due to RL's spatiotemporal variability (\S\ref{sec:characterization}).
+Training and generation stages impose diverse and intense traffic patterns.
+Training requires high bisection bandwidth for efficient collective communications (e.g., all-reduce for Data Parallelism (DP), all-to-all for Expert Parallelism (EP) and all-gather/reduce-scatter for Tensor Parallelism (TP)) which alternates within each training iteration.
+Generation clusters, on the other hand, exhibit bipartite communication patterns, such as M2N traffic from {Attention-FFN Disaggregation (AFD)}~\cite{zhu2025megascale, wang2025step} and all-to-all for EP.
+Disaggregated RL further incurs periodic weight synchronization between training and generation clusters, which is highly bursty.
+Optical Circuit Switching (OCS)~\cite{liao25mixnet, wang2023topoopt, khani2021sipml} has been recently explored to enable dynamic network topologies that potentially overcome the prohibitive cost and poor utilization of a fixed fabric for dynamic traffic (\cref{sec:characterization}).
 Yet, current proposals focus on pre-training and fail to consider the distinct traffic demands at the generation stage, highlighting a critical gap that must be addressed to achieve scalable and efficient network fabric for end-to-end RL workflow.

-Optical Circuit Switching (OCS)~\cite{liao25mixnet, wang2023topoopt, khani2021sipml} enables dynamic network reconfiguration to better support LLM training workloads, addressing some mismatches with fixed electrical fabrics.
-However, these solutions mainly focus on training and offer limited flexibility to adapt to {dynamic} communication demands {shifting} within an iteration.
-Besides, they fail to meet the specific needs of the generation stage, such as handling bipartite traffic and large-scale parameter synchronization.
-Consequently, existing OCS designs fall short in effectively supporting end-to-end RL workflows, highlighting a critical gap that must be addressed to achieve scalable and efficient network fabric for RL.

-To address these challenges, we present \sys, a holistic orchestration system for disaggregated RL that treats \emph{reconfiguration} as a first-class lever to jointly optimize compute and network.
+In this work, we present \sys, a novel orchestration system for disaggregated RL that treats \emph{reconfiguration} as a first-class principle to jointly optimize compute and network.